VPNs for Chromebook: Which VPNs Are the Best?

 Are free Chromebook VPNs trustworthy?

 That depends on the VPN app itself and the privacy policy of the VPN company.
-As a general rule, we recommend staying away from free VPNs — especially the one from Google Play.
-There are a few exceptions, but if you can afford it, it’s much better to buy a VPN subscription from a reliable and trustworthy VPN brand.
+As a general rule, we recommend staying away from free VPNs — especially the ones from Google Play.
+There are a few exceptions, but it’s much better to buy a VPN subscription from a reliable and trustworthy VPN brand if you can afford it.

 -